vfarcic/devops24/manuscript/01-sts.md

 2018-03-29T20:51:59.182+0000 I NETWORK  [thread1] connection accepted from 100.96.3.6:43940 #3 (3 connections now open)
 ```

 Everything seems OK.
-WE can see that the database initialized and started `waiting for connections`.
+We can see that the database initialized and started `waiting for connections`.
 Soon after, the three replicas of the `api` Deployment connected to MongoDB running inside this Pod.

 Now that we know that the first Pod is the one that is running, we should look at the logs of the second.
 That must be one of those with errors.

 ```bash
 kubectl -n go-demo-3 logs $DB_2
 ```

+The output, limited to the last few lines, is as follows.

 ```
 ...